 This results in a link that looks like this: Send email to nowhere.

-In fact, the email address is even optional.
-If you leave it out (that is, your
+In fact, the email address is optional.
+If you omit it and your

 In addition to the email address, you can provide other information.
 In fact, any standard mail header fields can be added to the